-This iPad is defined as the best choice for digital artists.
-It’s been tied, tested, and proved capable of handling all types of artistic work.
-It performs more optimally than the best laptop.
+This iPad is our choice as the best option for digital artists.
+It’s been tried, tested, and proved capable of handling all types of artistic work.
 It is the perfect representation of the dynamo-comes-in-small-packages saying.

 Artists have the option of buying this iPad brand new or going for a refurbished one.
-It is smaller than the normal laptops.
+It is smaller than the normal artists’ laptops.
 However, in the world of iPads and tablets, it is quite gigantic.
-With a screen resolution of 2732 x 2048, and 264ppi, the iPad delivers everything it promised.
+With a screen resolution of 2732 x 2048, and 264ppi, it’s perfectly fine for most artistic applications.

 A refurbished iPad is cheaper; hence, more affordable to an artist who still has only a few dollars to spend on the best iPad.
 A brand new iPad has several impressive internal improvements that make it worth spending money to buy.